nix-community/projects/proposals/nixpkgs-security.md

 ## How are decisions regarding this technology’s development made?
 Please describe the project’s governance model.

 Individuals and loosely organised contributor or maintainer teams review each other’s work and discuss technical decisions in public.
-Despite the principal author technically being a BDFL for Nix (the package manager), there are only weak and implicit power structures that are largely centered around demonstrated achievements, and decisions largely are based on technical merit as judged by those involved.
+Despite the principal author technically being a [BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), there are only weak and implicit power structures that are largely centered around demonstrated achievements, and decisions largely are based on technical merit as judged by those involved.
 We proudly cultivate a vibrant and growing community of contributors, as demontrated by Nixpkgs being one of the most active projects on GitHub.

 Self-organised formal [community teams](https://nixos.org/community/#governance-teams) take responsibility for maintaining code in their areas of expertise, and have a more formal communication and permission structure.